Human cloning: History

 In 2004 and 2005, Hwang Woo-suk, a professor at Seoul National University, published two separate articles in the journal Science claiming to have successfully harvested pluripotent, embryonic stem cells from a cloned human blastocyst using SCNT techniques.
 Hwang claimed to have created eleven different patient-specific stem cell lines.
 This would have been the first major breakthrough in human cloning.
 However, in 2006 Science retracted both of his articles on account of clear evidence that much of his data from the experiments was fabricated.

 In January 2008, Dr. Andrew French and Samuel Wood of the biotechnology company Stemagen announced that they successfully created the first five mature human embryos using SCNT.
 In this case, each embryo was created by taking a nucleus from a skin cell (donated by Wood and a colleague) and inserting it into a human egg from which the nucleus had been removed.
 The embryos were developed only to the blastocyst stage, at which point they were studied in processes that destroyed them.
 Members of the lab said that their next set of experiments would aim to generate embryonic stem cell lines; these are the "holy grail" that would be useful for therapeutic or reproductive cloning.

 In 2011, scientists at the New York Stem Cell Foundation announced that they had succeeded in generating embryonic stem cell lines, but their process involved leaving the oocyte's nucleus in place, resulting in triploid cells, which would not be useful for cloning.

 In 2013, a group of scientists led by Shoukhrat Mitalipov published the first report of embryonic stem cells created using SCNT.
 In this experiment, the researchers developed a protocol for using SCNT in human cells, which differs slightly from the one used in other organisms.
 Four embryonic stem cell lines from human fetal somatic cells were derived from those blastocysts.
 All four lines were derived using oocytes from the same donor, ensuring that all mitochondrial DNA inherited was identical.
 A year later, a team led by Robert Lanza at Advanced Cell Technology reported that they had replicated Mitalipov's results and further demonstrated the effectiveness by cloning adult cells using SCNT.

-In 2018, the first successful cloning of primates using SCNT was reported with the birth of two live female clones, crab-eating macaques named Zhong Zhong and Hua Hua.
+In 2018, the first successful cloning of primates using SCNT was reported with the birth of two live female clones, crab-eating macaques named Zhong Zhong and Hua Hua, and there have been several similar reports since.
+However, all these cases involved cloning of fetal cells - as yet, no primate has been cloned from adult cells.